 U = (Unsatisfactory) A grade of U indicates that the student has not demonstrated a satisfactory level of competence in the subject area being evaluated.
 Credit is not given for coursework in which this grade is earned.
 The class may be repeated; however, the grade earned in the first attempt remains on the transcript permanently and a repeat symbol is added to indicate that the course has been repeated.
-The final grade for second attempt is indicated in the term it is completed.
+The final grade for a second attempt is indicated in the term it is completed.

 WU = (Withdrawn - Unsatisfactory) A grade of WU is issued when a student drops or is administratively dropped from a course after 67% of the total instructional time has elapsed, based on the last date of attendance.
 Credits are marked as attempted and grade points are equivalent to a “U” grade.
 Practicum, Thesis, and Dissertation courses are excluded.